 - Help resolve blockages: Depending on the size of the lake and its outflow, manmade and natural debris can collect and block the lake causing water levels to rise.
 Communities can work together to remove the debris.
 If the outlet is on private property, the community will need to get permission from the landowner.
 Removal of manmade or floating debris requires a permit as well.
 Any work in streams and lakes to remove materials will need a permit from the Washington State Department of Fish and Wildlife.

 - Working with Beavers: Beavers can influence lake levels when they construct dams on the streams that flow into or out of a lake.
 If beaver dams are constructed at the outlet and limit water leaving the lake, residents can install "beaver deceivers."
 These have tubes that allow the water to flow through the dam yet do not trigger the beavers to reconstruct the dam.
 This method is preferable to trapping or removing beavers as they often quickly move back in.
 Any work on beaver dams requires a permit from the Washington Department of Fish and Wildlife.
 Learn more about living with beavers.

-- Lake level adjudication: Property owners on a lake can come together and petition the Snohomish County Superior Court to adjudicate the level of the lake, which then requires the Department of Ecology to fix and regulate the lake level according to a lake-level management plan (RCW 90.24.010).
+- Lake level adjudication: Property owners on a lake can come together and petition the court to adjudicate the level of the lake, which then requires the Department of Ecology to fix and regulate the lake level according to a lake-level management plan.
 Ecology would bill the lake residents for this work and subsequent maintenance.
+Some lakes have outflows that are too wide for mechanical structures to work effectively at regulating the water levels.
 This solution is primarily effective for lakes that regularly have too low of water levels rather than those that experience high water levels.
-Some lakes have outflows that are too wide for mechanical structures to work effectively at regulating the water levels.